The Great Commission: Suggestion or command?

 Just prior to His Ascension, Jesus talked about the Holy Spirit coming upon His followers.
 Then, He said to them, "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth" (Acts 1:8).
 For most of us, these words seem parallel to those of the Great Commission of Matthew 28.
 Others, however, contend that Acts 1:8 is a step-by-step road map.

 Thus, they say, Jesus meant for us to concentrate first on our hometown (our "Jerusalem," they say).
-When evangelization there is complete, then we can go to our Judea, and when we're finished there, we can go to our Samaria.
+When evangelization in our hometown is complete, we can go to our Judea, and when we're finished there, we can go to our Samaria.
 At some point in the future, we can go to the ends of the earth.

 The problem with that interpretation is that it doesn't square with what the Early Church did.
 It did not proceed to evangelize in a linear or concentric circle fashion in which outreach in one area had to be completed before moving on to the next circle.